 It is!

-So, let's check it out...
+So, let's enter...

-As you may have seen in previous postings on the museum, there is an awful lot of Americana here (links for the other postings are at the bottom of this post).
+There are an awful lot of Americana here (links for the other postings are at the bottom of this post).
 Because of my love for our country (and because I really enjoy the 4th of July/Independence Day holiday more than most other holidays) I would like to write a little about my favorite permanent exhibit inside this museum.

-Ever since they installed the "With Liberty and Justice For All" exhibit nearly a decade ago it has become an annual must see for me.
+Ever since they installed the "With Liberty and Justice For All" exhibit nearly three decades ago it has become an annual must see for me.
 In this collection the struggle for the freedoms we all as Americans cherish - from the pre-Revolutionary War era of the 1760's through the Civil War of the 1860's right up into the Civil Rights movement of the 1960's - are shown displayed beautifully in a time line, and in a very reverent manner.

 My particular favorite part of this exhibit is the time of America's fight for Independence.
 I have such a love for this great country of ours, and being able to see its early history right before my eyes, well...let's put it this way - in the area of our country in which I live - southeastern lower Michigan - there is so little on this colonial period.
 Believe me, I love the all of our history greatly, as you well know, but 19th century history is much more accessible in my neck of the woods, where the Revolutionary War period is not.